In this article, we’re exploring how you can choose the best power bank for Arduino. Some of the main topics included in the article are:

 Powering via USB:

-The easiest and most affordable option of the Arduino power supply is by using a USB cable and a USB power supply.
+The easiest and most affordable option for the Arduino power supply is by using a USB cable and a USB power supply.
 This option is particularly interesting if the demands for a stable power supply of the connected devices are rather low.
 Depending on the load of the Arduino, the voltage at the Vcc Pin can drop considerably.
 However, the price and the high availability of power sources (mobile phone charging cable, PC, car, etc.) are advantageous.

 Powering via power adapter:

 The use of a power adapter to supply the Arduino offers above all the advantages of voltage stability.
 However, in this case, the internal voltage converter of the Arduino is used.
 As this is uncooled in the standard version of the Arduino, only a very limited power can be passed on to external devices.
 When choosing a suitable power supply, it should be noted that it has a 5.5mm round plug and provides a voltage between seven and nine volts.
 Theoretically, it is also possible to use a 12V power supply.
-However, in this case, the loss of power and therefore also the heat development on the voltage converter increases significantly.
+However, in this case, the loss of power and therefore the heat development on the voltage converter increases significantly.
 Another disadvantage is the slightly higher cost of this solution.

 Powering via Vin pin:

-In addition to the use of the 5.
-5 mm socket of the Arduino, it is also possible to ensure the energy supply via a pin.
+In addition to the use of the 5.5 mm socket of the Arduino, it is also possible to ensure the energy supply via a pin.
 This is even necessary for some models, such as the Nano since it does not have a power supply connection.
 The wiring, however, is rather uncomplicated.
-The minus pole of the Arduino power supply is connected to the ground pin and the plus pole to the Vin pin.
+The minus pole of the Arduino power supply is connected to the ground pin and the plus pole is to the Vin pin.

 Powering via Vcc pin: